mahmudzayed/password-generator/docs/exercise-1-kubernetes.md

         docker tag "password-generator":"v1.0.0" "zayedmahmud/password-generator":"v1.0.0"
         ```

-3. Test the app by running container off of local image: `make run`, which exposes the appliction to localhost at port `5000` (default):
+3. Test the app by running container off of local image: `make run`, which exposes the application to localhost at port `5000` (default):

     - Example output: